scottcorgan/rapper/README.md

 * ` headers ` - an object containing key/value pairs of headers to send on each request

 ## Endpoint Instance Methods

+All **Narrator** instance methods are available on all Endpoint instances

 ### get([callback])